slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Collective memory is more about the present than the past because it is integral to how the group sees itself.' -- Margaret MacMillan*

+> *'You don't remember what happened.
+What you remember becomes what happened.' -- John Green*

 <!--
-> *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick*
+> *'Keep in mind that people change, but the past doesn't.' -- Becca Fitzpatrick* -->
-> *'You don't remember what happened.
-What you remember becomes what happened.' -- John Green* the present that helps to understand the past, not the past that helps to undertstand the present

--->

 ---